openshift-labs/cloud-native-katacoda/scenarios/microservice-vertx/06-test-local.md

-Now that Catalog and Inventory services are up and running, start the API Gateway service:
+Now that Catalog and Inventory services are up and running, start the API Gateway service in the first terminal window:

 ```
 mvn vertx:run